The Rolex Yacht-Master

 The latest addition to the range, the 37mm mid-size, is driven by the Cal.
 2236, the first time Rolex has incorporated silicon technology into one of their watches.
 Issued in 2014, the Syloxi hairspring inside the Cal.
 2236 supposedly needs no lubrication, is unaffected by temperature changes and is impervious to magnetic fields; all killers of mechanical watch movements.

 Every caliber inside every Yacht-Master watch is, of course, COSC-rated.

 The only other hint of extra utility with the piece is its rotating bezel.
 Useful as a timing aid, the wearer can line up the 12 o’clock triangle with the main hands and read off the elapsed minutes.
-The surround on the Yacht-Master revolves in both directions, as opposed to the Submariner’s, which is unidirectional—an added safety feature for a dive watch, meaning if it ever gets knocked, it will underestimate the amount of air supply left, rather than overestimate.
+The surround on the Yacht-Master revolves in both directions, as opposed to the Submariner’s, which is unidirectional.
+This added a safety feature for a dive watch, meaning if it ever gets knocked, it will underestimate the amount of air supply left, rather than overestimate.

 With its Triplock crown, the Yacht-Master is still water resistant to 100m, but is by no means intended as a diver.
 Yet the resilience of the renowned Oyster case ensures it can more than withstand a good soaking.
 This makes it an ideal watch for a boat captain.

 The initial Yacht-Master landed in the early 90s.
 Only the Sky-Dweller and the second in the series, the Yacht-Master II, are more recent arrivals at Rolex.
 As such, it is a little too soon to start using words like ‘vintage’ to describe collectible editions.